Elenbel/DataMining-Resource-/README.md

 # DataMining-Books
-Certainly!
-Below is a README template tailored for a GitHub repository hosting resources related to the book "Data Mining: Concepts and Techniques" authored by Jiawei Han, Micheline Kamber, and Jian Pei:
+"Data Mining: Concepts and Techniques" authored by Jiawei Han, Micheline Kamber, and Jian Pei:

 ---